-This article describes how to set up ProFTPD on Ubuntu Linux with SSL/TLS certificates.
+This article describes setting up ProFTPD on Ubuntu Linux with SSL/TLS certificates.

 When transferring files to a remote server, File Transfer Protocol (FTP) is still one of the easiest ways to do it.
-However, when using FTP, it’s better to add some encryptions using SSL/TLS protocols.
+However, it’s better to add some encryptions using SSL/TLS protocols when using FTP.

 You may want SSL/TLS enabled on FTP because FTP communicates over an insecure channel, and someone with the right tool could intercept data between the server and the client reading it.